geeknozy/Artix-Linux-Installation-Guide/README.md

 # Artix-Linux-Installation-Guide

-## Note : Artix Linux team provides and supports different init systems -> openrc, runit, s6, suite66, dinit init systems that can be used with Artix install,
+### Note : Artix Linux team provides and supports different init systems -> openrc, runit, s6, suite66, dinit init systems that can be used with Artix install,
-## but I will be covering only openrc and runit init system, I have not tried other init systems.
-I will be appy if any one of you request me to give a guide for other init systems.
+### but I will be covering only openrc and runit init system, I have not tried other init systems.
+I would be happy if any one of you request me to give a guide for other init systems.
 --------------------------------------------------------------------------------------------------------------------------------<br />

 ### modified and userfriendly way guide to install Artix linux - by geeknozy <br />

 ### Note : x86-64 architecture with UEFI enabled systems only. <br />

-##### This guide is made in such a way that new users to Artix linux may seem helpfull and can follow along the installation steps and can install Artix-Linux on thier systems.<br />
+##### This guide is made in such a way that new users to Artix linux may seem helpful and can follow along the installation steps and can install Artix-Linux on thier systems.<br />

 #### Warning : Any data-loss or system brick by using this guide I/geeknozy will/should not be held responsible.
 This guide will only provide easier steps to install Artix-Linux not the official way of doing things, so as to say : Read the official Artix wiki, it is one of the greatest documentation ever.<br />